Helperbird/website/src/pages/features/web-highlighter-and-pdfs.md

 url: features/web-highlighter-and-pdfs/
 ---

-Helperbird's Web Highlighter is the perfect tool for anyone who wants to elevate their reading and note-taking experience on the web.

-Tailor your reading environment by highlighting text in different colors.
-This feature is also fully compatible with PDFs, making it a comprehensive solution for academic or professional use.

-The Web Highlighter not only allows you to highlight text but also offers a way to easily manage and review your highlights.

-A must-have for students, professionals, or anyone who wants to enhance their reading experience.
+## About This Feature

+Helperbird's Web Highlighter makes reading and taking notes on the web easy and fun.
+You can highlight text in different colors to help important information stand out.
+This feature works with PDFs too, making it perfect for both school and work.

 ## Benefits

-The Web Highlighter offers multiple benefits, such as:
+The Web Highlighter helps you:

-- Making critical information stand out by using various colors.
-- Simplifying the process of note-taking and information gathering.
-- Aiding in the retention of information by visually emphasizing text.
-- Providing an effective way to review highlighted content.
-- Enhancing focus and comprehension during reading.
+### Make Important Information Stand Out
+Use different colors to highlight key points.

+### Simplify Note-Taking
+Easily gather and organize information.

+### Remember Better
+Visually highlight text to improve retention.

+### Review Easily
+Quickly find and review your highlights.

+### Stay Focused
+Highlighting helps you concentrate and understand better.

 ## Features

-- Choose from a palette of colors to match your needs.
+- **Multiple Colors**: Choose from a variety of colors to highlight text.
-- Highlight text on both web pages and PDFs.
+- **Web and PDF Highlighting**: Works on web pages and PDFs.
-- Export highlighted text to other platforms or save them for future reference.
+- **Save and Export**: Save your highlights or export them for later use.
-- Quick toggle to enable or disable highlighting.
+- **Easy On/Off**: Quickly turn highlighting on or off.
-- Compatibility with other Helperbird features for a seamless user experience.
+- **Seamless Integration**: Works smoothly with other Helperbird features.

 ## Is This a Free Feature?

-Yes and no. The basic functionality is available for free to all users.
-However, for more advanced features and the ability to use the Web Highlighter on any website, you'll need to upgrade to the premium version.
+Yes and no. Basic highlighting is free for everyone.
+For advanced features and the ability to highlight on any website, you’ll need to upgrade to the premium version.